About us

 The University of Würzburg is part of the research alliance immunomedicine (Forschungsallianz Immunmedizin).
 The aim of this alliance is the development of new diagnostic tools and therapies for major common diseases such as infections, cancer and autoimmune diseases.
 The alliance networks complementary strategies of the University sites Erlangen-Nürnberg, Regensburg and Würzburg and develops synergistic key areas to strengthen immunomedicine at the highest level in northern and eastern Bavaria.

 The Max Planck Research Group was established in 2017 with the assistance of the Free State of Bavaria, in collaboration with the Max Planck Society at Julius Maximilian University of Würzburg.
 Following the creation of spatial and technical infrastructure and the establishment of working groups during a preliminary phase, the research group commenced its scientific work on January 1, 2020.
-At present, the group comprises six research teams led by directors Wolfgang Kastenmüller and Georg Gasteiger, as well as junior research group leaders Mercedes Gomez de Agüero and Martin Vaeth.
-However, a third director position remains vacant.
-Intensive discussions are currently underway to recruit an outstanding immunologist to fill this position.
+At present, the group comprises four research teams led by directors Wolfgang Kastenmüller and Georg Gasteiger, as well as junior research group leaders Mercedes Gomez de Agüero and Martin Vaeth.
+A dynamic research environment has developed around her at the Institute for Systems Immunology, encompassing eight research groups dedicated to immunological research.

 Interdisciplinary Research Enables a Holistic Approach

-The appointment of Dominic Grün to the new university chair for "Computational Biology of Spatial Biomedical Systems" demonstrates that exceptional scientists view Würzburg as an ideal research environment for immunology.
-The position was created as part of a call for proposals from the Bavarian Network for Artificial Intelligence and integrated into the newly founded Institute for Systems Immunology.
-Grün, a physicist and bioinformatician, who previously conducted research at the Max Planck Institute in Freiburg and is now one of the most highly cited researchers in his field, was the ideal choice for this top-class position, which complements the research of the Max Planck team.
+The fact that leading researchers consider Würzburg an ideal environment for immunology research is exemplified by the appointment of Dominic Grün to the newly established University Chair of “Computational Biology of Spatial Biomedical Systems.”
+This chair was created as part of a call by the Bavarian Network for Artificial Intelligence and is integrated into the newly founded Institute for Systems Immunology.
+Grün, a physicist and bioinformatician, who previously conducted research at the Max Planck Institute in Freiburg and is now one of the highly cited researchers in his field, was the ideal choice for this top-class position, which complements the research of the Max Planck team.

-In addition, associated research groups are headed by Anna Lippert, Carlos Talavera-López, Monika Litviňuková and Jakob Zimmermann.
+In addition, associated research groups are headed by Anna Lippert, Jakob Zimmermann and Katarzyna Jobin.

 The Institute of Systems Immunology brings together experts from medicine, biology, physics, and computer science to understand the complex interactions between the immune system and the body.
 They utilize state-of-the-art techniques, such as high-resolution dynamic and quantitative imaging and sequencing technologies, as well as artificial intelligence, to explore the immune system across all size scales.